 The obligations are presented as current liabilities in the consolidated statement of financial position if the entity does not have an unconditional right to defer settlement for at least twelve months after the reporting period, regardless of when the actual settlement is expected to occur.

 Share based payments

-Share based compensation benefits are provided to employees via the LTI Plan.
+Share based compensation benefits are provided to employees via the Company's Long Term Incentive Plan (LTIP).

 LTI Plan